AIbrahimQA/new_project/README.md

 - Docker Swarm
 - Docker Stack

-# Risk Assesment Chart
+# Risk Assessment Chart

 ![alt text](https://github.com/AIbrahimQA/new_project/blob/master/documentation/Risk%20Assesment%20Screenshot%20for%20md.png)

-# Risk Assesment Statements
+# Risk Assessment Statements

 Poor Planning:
 With poor planning there may be a low likelihood of it occurring but if it happened then the impact would be very high the project.
 Having poor planning would be a major danger to the project.
 So to combat this I used trello to make sure all requirements are down and all major goals are planned out.